USC Summer Study Abroad Program in

-This years’ University Summer One Study Abroad Program will take place in Cadiz, Spain, the oldest continually inhabited city in all of Southwest Europe and a member of The Most Ancient European Towns Network with over 2000 years of culture.
+The University Summer One Study Abroad Program normally takes place in Cádiz, Spain, the oldest continually inhabited city in all of Southwest Europe and a member of The Most Ancient European Towns Network with over 2000 years of culture.
 This town of 130,000 (roughly the size of Columbia SC) is located on a narrow slice of land surrounded by the sea and is host to a wealth of stunning vistas, beautiful beaches, windy alleys, large plazas and a plethora of well preserved historical landmarks; ancient city walls, palaces, castles and cathedrals.

 Students will be awarded 6 hours of credit.
 Three will be received for SPAN 350, a culture course, and three will be transfer credits for the language course.
-Both may be applied to the Spanish major, minor, elective, or general university credit and both are two hours daily (45 contact hours each)
+Both may be applied to the Spanish major, minor, elective, or general university credit, and each course meets for two hours daily (45 contact hours each).

 In addition to classroom work, cultural and academic excursions are included weekly to enhance and complement the material.
-Transportation, guides, and entrance fees are included on these excursions.
+Cultural excursions to El Puerto de Santa María, Granada, Tarifa, and Morroco are planned.
+Transportation, guides, and entrance fees for these excursions are included with the program fee.

 Students will be placed, two to a family, with Spanish only speaking families who have been well researched and vetted by CML.
 Most have participated with the program for many years.
 These families provide an insight into the true Spanish way of life and an opportunity to speak the language in a consistent setting.
 They also provide three meals daily and laundry once a week.

 More information on the 2024 program will be added soon!
 If you are interested in learning more, please contact the program leader, Dr. Andrew Rajca - email@example.com